sentient88/GetdataProject/README.md

 - Replace short forms with more descriptive forms:

 		* 't' (1st character) -> time
 		* 'f' (1st character) -> frequency
 		* 'acc' -> 'accelerometer'
 		* 'gyro' -> 'gyroscope'
 		* 'mag' -> 'magnitude'
 		* '-x' -> 'indirectionx'
 		* '-y' -> 'indirectiony'
 		* '-z' -> 'indirectionz'
 		* '-mean' -> 'meanvalue'
 		* '-std' -> 'standarddeviation'

-- There are some variables with erroneous names that contain unnecessary repetition of "body".
+- There are some variables with erroneous names that contain unnecessary repetition of 'body'.
 For e.g. 'fBodyBodyGyroMag-mean()'.
-For such cases, the variable names will be corrected to contain a single "body" only.
+For such cases, the variable names will be corrected to contain a single 'body' only.

-- Remove "(" and ")" characters.
-For e.g. tBodyAccMag-mean()
+- Remove '(' and ')' characters.
+For e.g. 'tBodyAccMag-mean()'

 - The above points will re-label the data set from Step 3 to have descriptive variable names